Thursday, March 9, 2017

 Quonset Huts in Lorain

 I have no idea if any of the quonset huts that were part of Kew Gardens are still in Lorain.
-But I have a hunch that there still might be a few around town.
+They had a unique construction that wasn't really the classic look commonly accepted as a quonset hut.
+But there are a few of the traditional type around town that are interesting to see.

 For instance, there are two sitting right next to each other at 4465 Oberlin Avenue (shown above).
 The Lorain County Auditor website says they were built in 1948.
 One seems to function as a home, the other as a garage – it's kind of hard to tell.
 They seem to have been chopped down a little.